 One of the side effects of recurring meetings is that they lead to calendar congestion at the company scale, making it very hard to find time for time-sensitive discussions.

-Repeating meets scheduled with Remeet are unique: the interval of time between them will automatically stretch to avoid congestion and to accommodate more urgent discussions.
+Repeating topics scheduled with Remeet are unique: the interval of time between them will automatically stretch to avoid congestion and to accommodate more urgent discussions.

 One of the major problems with traditional meetings is that people often get upset if they are excluded.
 The fear of missing out and the ephemeral nature of meetings leads to over-inviting as a courtesy to others.
 Crowded meetings are less efficient and more difficult to schedule and manage.

-To combat this, Remeet records and transcribes all non-sensitive meets.
-It shares the recording and transcription of each meet with all topic followers, along with collaboratively crafted notes.
+To combat this, Remeet records and transcribes all non-sensitive topics.
+It shares the recording and transcription of each topic with all topic followers, along with collaboratively crafted notes.
 It lessens the pressure to attend the meeting and ensures that everyone involved is up-to-date on the topic even if they were unable to attend.

 Remeet is one of those things that you need to try to see all the benefits.
 But to give you a basic idea, here is a simple example.
 Imagine you are part of a team of four, and that your team has 5 topics to discuss.
 Most commonly, this situation would lead to a single meeting with a list of topics to be addressed one by one.
 The problem with that approach is that even though there are topics that require only two participants, all of the four people present will be forced to spend their time in that meeting.

 Now, here is how it works with Remeet.
-Each discussion topic will have its own session within the all-meets.
-Only the participants responsible for that discussion topic will partake in that meet.
-This means that the four participants may be divided into two separate meets, addressing their discussion topics, but may come together in another meet if that is required.
+Each discussion topic will have its own meeting within remeet.
+Only the participants responsible for that discussion topic will partake in that topic.
+This means that the four participants may be divided into two separate meetings, addressing their discussion topics, but may come together in another topic if that is required.
 The app organizes this process automatically.
 As you can see in the diagram, your team saved 70 minutes using this system.

 How much time can be saved for a team of dozens?
 Or how much more can your remote team accomplish during the limited time at the intersections of timezones?
 There’s no need to guess.
 Get in touch for a demo, and experience meetter for yourself